AWildVictor/VoiceMaster/README.md

 - Right-click a category and press `Copy ID` to copy a channel id
 - Right-click a role in role settings and press `Copy ID` to copy a role id

-###Coded by Moonwalker | User Friendly SourceCode the popular VoiceMaster Discord Bot
+###Coded by Moonwalker | User-friendly source code of the popular VoiceMaster Discord Bot